Boral Concrete Lawnton

 Our Lawnton site has served the local and wider northern Brisbane communities since the 1940s, supplying the sand which forms a key ‘ingredient’ of the concrete, asphalt and other basic building and construction materials we produce every day.

-The quarrying part of the site, which occupies a total landholding of 228 hectares, is nearly at the end of its useful economic life.
-As a result, we’re starting to plan out the future of our land once we’ve finished up our extractive activities.
+The quarry, which currently occupies a total landholding of 170 hectares, is nearly at the end of its useful economic life.
+As a result, we’re starting to plan out the future of our land once we’ve finished up extractive activities.

-Part of our plans involve re-purposing those parts of the quarry which have either been rehabilitated, or which previously served as ‘buffer’ zones to separate the quarry’s activities from surrounding residential areas.
+Part of our plans involve re-purposing those parts of the quarry which have either been rehabilitated, require rehabilitation, or which previously served as ‘buffer’ zones to separate the quarry’s activities from surrounding residential areas.

-In line with this, we’ve submitted an application to Moreton Bay Regional Council seeking to change the use of a 12 hectare portion at the western (Strathpine) end of our site, allowing for future potential development.
+In line with this, we’ve submitted an application to Moreton Bay Regional Council seeking to rezone a 13 hectare portion at the western (Strathpine) end of our site, allowing for future potential re-use.

 What is proposed?

 During our time operating the site, we’ve kept up with our obligations toward its ongoing maintenance.
 The costs associated with this are not insignificant, especially given our overall landholding is more than needed for our remaining Concrete operations.

-Accordingly, we have reviewed on an ongoing basis the amount of the land we actually need to retain.
+Accordingly, we have reviewed on an ongoing basis the amount of the land we actually need.
 This review has extended across many years and, in 2014, led to the sale of the site immediately to the west which is now being developed into a housing estate.

-Our latest review has identified a further section of our land fronting Lawnton Pocket Road as another opportunity for potential development.
+Our latest review has identified a further section of our land fronting Lawnton Pocket Road as another opportunity for potential re-use.
 This land, however, is currently covered by a combination of Extractive Industry, Limited Development and General Residential zonings under local planning rules.

 How will this change benefit the community?

-The Moreton Bay Regional Council area continues to host a growing population with varying needs for housing.
-If approved, the site we are proposing to release for potential development could add significantly to the local housing options available to existing and future residents.
+The Council area continues to host a growing population with varying needs for housing.
+If the MCU is approved, the site we are proposing to release for potential development could add significantly to the local housing options available to existing and future residents.